 I have included a link to the Navy Memorial Web Site and believe you will find the site of interest.
 When you are in the Washington area be sure to include a visit to your Navy Memorial.
 It is well worth your time.

 My Uncle Phil served aboard PT boats during World War II.
-This picture was taken December 31, 1944 while he was stationed in Italy.
-I placed my Uncle in the Navy Memorial log to commemorate his naval service and contribution to our country.
+This picture was taken December 31, 1944 while he was stationed in Golf Juan France as part of MTB RON20.
+One of the original PT Boats assigned to MTB RON20 is located in the I placed my Uncle in the Navy Memorial log to commemorate his naval service and contribution to our country.

 "The official site of the U.S. Navy Memorial Foundation"